rust-lang-ua/rustcamp/1_concepts/README.md

 Chapter 1: Concepts
 ================

-These tasks describe common and necessary-to-know concepts for everyday programming in 📚 [Rust].
+These tasks describe common and necessary-to-know concepts for everyday programming in 📚 [Rust]⏱0.25h.

 > ❗️Before completing this task you should complete all its sub-tasks.

 After doing them you should be able to answer the following questions:
 1. How do I recognize that data is allocated at the heap rather than at the stack?
 When data should be allocated at the heap?
-2. What is copying and cloning data in 📚 [Rust]?
+2. What is copying and cloning data in 📚 [Rust]⏱0.25h?
 What's the difference?
 When and why should I use them?
 3. How can a single piece of data be owned by multiple parts of program?
 When and why is this commonly required?
 4. How borrowing rules may be violated?
 In what price?
 When and why is this commonly required?
 5. How to deal with owned and borrowed data simultaneously?
 When and why is this commonly required?